 Kayak in the Chicago River or Lake Michigan

 A kayaking tour in the Chicago River is a fun way to explore Chicago for those looking for something more active.
-Several companies offer kayaking tours in the daytime, during sunset and even at night.
+Several companies offer kayaking tours in the daytime including this history and architecture kayak tour, during sunset and even at night.

-Please note that you will get a little wet on a kayaking tour so bring a waterproof case for your phone and water-resistant or quick-drying clothing.
+Please note that you will get a little wet when kayaking so bring a waterproof case for your phone and water-resistant or quick-drying clothing.

 Walk or Bike the 606